InnovadexLLC/cloud-configurator/README.md

 ## use case ##

 We find that building out and maintaining cloud environments is surprisingly hard.
-There are many solutions available from vendors, but each one comes with a vendor lock in.
+There are many solutions available from vendors, but each one comes with a vendor lock in (eg: [aws opsworks](http://aws.amazon.com/opsworks/)).
 Our particular needs (and we feel others are in this bucket too), are pretty vanilla.
-However, managing even a single cloud application with dev, qa, stage & production is tricky!
+However, managing even a single cloud application with dev, qa, stage & production pipeline is tricky!

 With this project, we are able to define an application using the language of application developers and map it to a cloud providers environment configuration.
 This cloud configuration can be run at will of the application developer to generate appropriate cloud artifacts.